Erotemic/shitspotter/README.rst

 Roadie - (2016-04-29 - ) - Adopted in December 2023, Roadie is an energetic
-blue healer who is not afraid to voice his opinions.
+blue heeler who is not afraid to voice his opinions.
 His DNA test indicates he is 60% Australian Cattle Dog mixed with 20% Border Collie and small percents of Husky and Spaniel.
 Roadie's likes include: fetching the ball, getting different people to throw the ball, dropping the ball and picking it back up